Special Educational Needs & Disabilities

 4. How will I know how my child is doing and how will you help me to support my child’s learning?

 In addition to parent meetings, you will be kept regularly informed of your child’s progress by agreeing and sharing your child’s targets with the class teacher.
 This will identify the next steps for your child to make progress and how the school and you can help them.
 Progress will be monitored and reviewed regularly to ensure that both you and your child can express your views and are fully involved in decisions.
-Regular contact may be communicated through a home/school link book, emails, telephone calls or meetings.
+Regular contact may be communicated through emails, telephone calls, meetings or talking to the teacher on the playground at the end of the day.

 5. What support will there be for my child’s overall well-being?

 We aim to develop children’s emotional and social well-being in partnership with parents and carers.
 In some cases this may be provided by our Learning Mentors who support parents and children in addressing the needs of learners who require assistance in overcoming barriers to learning in order to achieve their full potential.
-Healthcare plans and pastoral support plans can be used to meet specific needs.
-These plans are created in collaboration with school, parents and pupil, and they are monitored and reviewed at agreed intervals.
+Healthcare Plans and Pastoral Support Plans can be used to meet specific needs.
+These plans are created in collaboration with school, parents and the pupil, and they are monitored and reviewed at agreed intervals.
+Every child in the school has ad-hoc access to our Learning Mentors by using the Learning Mentor box to leave a note asking to speak to one of them.

 6. What specialist services and expertise are available at or accessed by the school?